gravitystorm/snapshot-server/README.md

 project.transfer
 ```

-This can take a minute or two, depending on the size of your dataset.
+This can take an hour or two, depending on the size of your dataset.
 You can clear out the staging tables with `project.truncate_staging_tables`.